-At the meeting, shareholders will elect 12 directors to serve for terms expiring at TriCo's 2022 Annual Meeting of Shareholders.
+At the meeting, shareholders will elect 11 directors to serve for terms expiring at TriCo's 2024 Annual Meeting of Shareholders.
 Each of the following persons listed and described below is nominated for election as a director at the meeting.

 Each nominee currently serves as a director of TriCo and our wholly-owned subsidiary, Tri Counties Bank, which we refer to as the Bank.
 The directors also serve on committees of the Board of Directors of the Bank in addition to TriCo Board committees.
-Unless otherwise indicated, each director's current profession has been for at least the past five years.
+Age is as of March 31, 2023.